 What you see when you burn magnesium or put some indicator into an acid are clues about what is going on at the molecular level.
 Chemistry is the study of reactions at molecular level.
 Chemists interpret what we see so that we can model what happens at the atomic and sub-atomic level.

-A Level Chemistry is essential for medicine and many other related degree courses as graduates are sought after to work in a wide range of jobs.
-The skills learnt are transferable to other situations as you learn to be organised, think logically and present ideas clearly.
+A Level Chemistry is essential for Medicine and many other related degree courses.
+Chemistry graduates are highly sought after in a wide range of careers.
+The skills you learn are transferable to many other situations as you learn to be organised, think logically and present ideas clearly.

 Chemistry is a versatile subject that develops many important skills which are valued and recognised by both potential employers and universities.
-If you are interested in studying any medical based subject, for example, medicine, dentistry, pharmacy or veterinary science, a good grade in Chemistry at A Level is a compulsory requirement.
+If you are interested in studying any medical based subject, for example, Medicine, Dentistry, Pharmacy or Veterinary Science, a good grade in A Level Chemistry is a compulsory requirement.

-You will be assessed by a variety of methods over the course.
+You will be assessed by a variety of methods during the course.
 There will be regular class tests, homework, practical activities and research tasks.

 No coursework.
 A practical endorsement is reported separately if you complete the core experiments.

 3 written exams at the end of the second year.